TavexSoftware/chatgpt-discordbot/README.md

 # chatgpt-discordbot
-we are working on a chatgpt
+we are working on a chatgpt powered discord bot that allows you to ask chatgpt questions on discord